A central limit theorem and its application to the limiting distribution of volatility target index: Introduction

 (ii) The multipliers $U(\lambda)$ and $V(\lambda)$ satisfy that $U(\lambda)>1$, $V(\lambda)>1$ and $\lim_{\lambda\to1-}U(\lambda)=\lim_{\lambda\to1-}V(\lambda)=1$.
 Moreover, for $\lambda\in(0.7,1)$, the following bounds for $U(\lambda)$

 and bounds for $V(\lambda)$

 hold. \end{thm}

+\begin{rem} (i) The infinite product $\prod_{k=0}^{\infty}(1+t\lambda^{k})$ appearing in (\ref{eq:-3}) is recognized as the infinite $q$-Pochhammer symbol $(-t;\lambda)_{\infty}$, which is a major building block of the so called $q$-calculus; see \cite[Section 10.2]{AAR99} for more details.

-\begin{rem} (i) Figure \ref{fig:-5} and Figure \ref{fig:} in Section \ref{sec:-2} below show the effectiveness of the bounds in (\ref{eq:-70}) and (\ref{eq:-38}).
-As shown in these figures, these bounds, and their arithmetic or geometric averages, are good approximations to $U(\lambda)$ and $V(\lambda)$ respectively\footnote{In practice, $\lambda$ is usually between 0.87 and 0.97, which correspond to half-life being a week and a month respectively.}.
+(ii) Figure \ref{fig:-5} and Figure \ref{fig:} in Section \ref{sec:-2} below show the effectiveness of the bounds in (\ref{eq:-70}) and (\ref{eq:-38}).
+As shown in these figures, these bounds, and their arithmetic or geometric averages, are good approximations to $U(\lambda)$ and $V(\lambda)$ respectively\footnote{In practice, $\lambda$ is usually between 0.87 and 0.97, which correspond to half-life being a week and a month respectively for daily rebalanced volatility target indices.}.